DataCanvasIO/YLearn/docs/source/sub/est.rst

 in CATE will be the tasks of vairous suitable **estimator models** in YLearn.
 The concept :class:`EstimatorModel` in YLearn is designed for this purpose.

-A typical :class:`EstimatorModel` should have the follwing structures:
+A typical :class:`EstimatorModel` should have the follwing structure:

 .. code-block:: python